5 Best Spray Mops for an Effortless Clean

 Getting into the habit of cleaning your mop pad after every use is the single best thing you can do for your spray mop.
 It prevents you from pushing old dirt around your floors the next time you clean.
 For a quick clean, you can rinse the pad under warm water and wring it out.
 For a deeper clean, check if the pad is machine washable.
 Most are!
 Just toss it in the washing machine with your regular laundry to keep it fresh.
 When you’re done, store your mop upright in a cool, dry place with your other cleaning accessories to prevent any lingering moisture from causing issues.

-When to Replace Pads and Refills
+When Should You Replace Mop Pads and Refills?

 Even the most durable microfiber pads won’t last forever.
 Over time, they lose their ability to grab onto dirt and grime effectively.
 You’ll know it’s time for a replacement when the pad starts to look frayed, feels less plush, or just isn’t cleaning as well as it used to.
 It’s a great idea to keep a few extra pads on hand so you’re never tempted to use a dirty one in a pinch.
 Having fresh refills ready to go means you can always get that satisfying, deep clean without interruption.